Expert takes issue with officers' conduct in Floyd killing

 Longo said an officer’s “duty of care” for people in custody “is absolute” because they are restrained cannot care for themselves.
 He also said an officer has a duty to take “affirmative steps” to stop another officer from using excessive force.

-When a defense attorney noted the Minneapolis Police Department’s training policy says an officer must attempt to intervene, Longo responded: “An attempt requires some affirmative act.”
+Plunkett played part of a training presentation that showed violent confrontations between officers and subjects, with audio of a locker room speech given by actor Al Pacino, playing a coach in the 1999 football movie “Any Given Sunday,” exhorting his players to fight “inch by inch” because it will make the difference between winning and losing — and living and dying.

+Plunkett said the video is the last thing recruits see in their use-of-force training and asked if it was consistent with accepted police policies and practices.
+Longo replied that he found the video “very disturbing,” because of its images of people dying and getting hurt, but that he didn’t know the context in which it was presented.

 Prosecutors began presenting their case on Jan.
-24 and have said they expect to rest Monday.
+24 and said late Friday that they expected to rest Monday.
 Defense attorneys will then start presenting witnesses.
 The attorney for Lane has said his client will testify.
 Attorneys for Thao and Kueng haven’t said if they will.

 The trial has included testimony from bystanders, doctors, police officers, an FBI agent and others.
 Prosecutors also have played bystander and body camera videos that show Floyd being restrained and eventually becoming motionless before being put into an ambulance.